October 1, 2015

 The trade in rhino horn and elephant ivory

-We supported the U.S. Fish and Wildlife when it proposed to list the southern white rhinoceros as a threatened species under the Endangered Species Act—making it easier to bring rhino horn poachers to justice—and to temporarily stop imports of sport-hunted African elephant trophies from Tanzania and Zimbabwe.
-We also continued to provide input into the development and implementation of the Obama administration's National Strategy for Combating Wildlife Trafficking.
+We continue to provide input into the development and implementation of the Obama administration's National Strategy for Combating Wildlife Trafficking.
 In 2014, we championed efforts that led to New York’s and New Jersey’s historic laws prohibiting the sale of ivory and rhino horn.
+We also championed a similarly strong law in California, making it the first West Coast state to enact such a law.

 HSI has helped persuade the U.S., France, Hong Kong and China to destroy their confiscated elephant ivory stockpiles.
 HSI was part of the anti-ivory coalition in France, collected 50,000 signatures to an anti-ivory petition while working with the government in Hong Kong and influenced the Chinese government behind the scenes.
 We're collaborating with the Vietnamese government to reduce the demand for rhino horn and the Chinese government to diminish the demand for elephant ivory.